 The best things to do near our B&B in Eryri | Snowdonia, North Wales

-You are spoilt for choice when it comes to fantastic places to visit and exciting things to see and do in this beautiful part of Wales.
+You are spoilt for choice when it comes to fantastic places to visit and exciting things to see and do in this beautiful part of Wales!

 Planning your days out in North Wales

-You will possibly already know about many of the more popular attractions and fun adventure activities in North Wales that we have listed below.
+You will probably already know about many of the popular sights and fun adventure activities here in Eryri | Snowdonia and North Wales that we have listed below.

 This will all help you to discover and explore the more unusual and unique locations, romantic and secret places, and hidden gems that captivating North Wales has to offer.